ddavidov/Docs/docs/ZOOcart/configuration.md

 - **Cities** - Use to specify cities, related to chosen countries.
 - **Zips** - Comma-separated Zip codes or postal codes
 - **User Groups** - Chose groups of  users that could use this shipping rate.

+### ZOOcart Elements Configuration
+At first you need to add ZOOcart elements: **“PricePro”** , **“Quantity”** and **“AddToCart”** to the item type, that will be used as a product type (e.g. Product, Article, e.t.c).
+To do that, go to Components>ZOO and  click the “gear” tab.
+Then choose appropriate application group (e.g. “Blog”, “Products” e.t.c)? and click “Edit elements” link under the appropriate type name.
+Add ZOOcart elements to the chosen item type, set their options and save the settings after.

+ * *Note, that ZOOcart requires ALL of these elements ( **“PricePro”** , **“Quantity”** and **“AddToCart”**) to be added to chosen type.*